orcunSarmis/Text-Editor-PWA/README.md

   To install necessary dependencies, run the following command:

   Be sure your package.json files have been appropriately copied over, then enter ```npm i``` to install dependencies.
 Open your terminal in the root directory of this   project and the enter ```npm``` run start command to start up the backend and serve the client.

+  When this command is entered, the html, css, and javascript files will be bundled     using webpack, along with a service worker and manifest file.

   ## Tests